-The minimum clearances defined in this document are per SCL specifications taking into account the City of Seattle Land Use Code, Right-of-Way Improvement Manual, and Standard Plans and Specifications; and the Washington Administrative Code (WAC).
-SCL specifications are derived from engineering and operations experience.
+The minimum clearances defined in this document are per SCL specifications, which are derived from engineering and operations experience.
+The SCL specifications also take into account the City of Seattle Land Use Code, Right-of-Way Improvement Manual, Standard Plans and Specifications, SDOT Streets Illustrated, and the Washington Administrative Code (WAC).

-For any deviation from the prescribed clearances, an agreement has to be reached between SCL Engineering and the interested parties.
+For any deviation from the prescribed clearances, an agreement must be reached between SCL Engineering and the interested parties.